leandromtr/DemoFeatures/README.md

 [Asp.Net Core: Background Processing](https://www.youtube.com/watch?v=Rw0tM7EAWr8&list=PL2Q8rFbm-4rtH-5o6mzOFA0tombRfr4Be&index=1)
 `Hangfire`

+- **MathExpression**
+Project to create, store, and get math expression made by the user, using values or sensor data stored at Data base.
+`Microsoft.EntityFrameworkCore.SqlServer` `Microsoft.EntityFrameworkCore.Tools` `Microsoft.Extensions.Configuration.Json` `Ncalc`

 - **MongoDbDemo**
 Introduction about how to CRUD data from MongoDb
 [Intro to MongoDB with C# - Learn what NoSQL is, why it is different than SQL and how to use it in C#